Return to the BUILD

 Place the Mask Part B inside the Mask as shown, and secure it down with one (1) EM screw:

 That competes this issue!
-We can fit the Mask to the front of the Helmet (holds in place with magnets) and rotate the Right Earpiece to turn the LEDs on which lights up the eyes:
+We can fit the Mask to the front of the Helmet (magnets will hold it in place) and rotate the Right Earpiece to turn the LEDs on and light up the eyes:

 Issue 2 – Left Foot